Two years on from meltdowns, Japan experts predict July restart for some reactors

 A tsunami crashed into the Fukushima Daiichi power plant north of Tokyo on March 11, 2011, causing fuel-rod meltdowns at three reactors, radioactive contamination of air, sea and food and triggering the evacuation of 160,000 people.

 Japan has just two of its 50 reactors operating as the nuclear units shut down for checks and upgrades.
-Both reactors will need to be idled for refueling and assessments by September.
+Both reactors will need to be idled for refuelling and assessments by September.

 "Under our low-case scenario, we expect the first reactor to resume from next July," Akira Yanagisawa, the manager of the institute's energy demand, supply and forecast analysis group, said.